aimms/user-guide/aimms-ide/CPLEX/Benders/CPLEX_Benders_-_Benders_Decomposition_Check_Limit.rst

 **Remark**

 The information is also written to the file 'CPLEX 22.1.sta' if the general solvers option **Solver Listing Messages**  is set to a value unequal to 'Never'.
 The file 'CPLEX 22.1.sta' is placed in the log directory of the AIMMS project.

+Of course, the ``22.1`` in the filename will be replaced by the actual CPLEX version number.

 **Learn more about**